 Clinical study budgets.
 The Clinical Trials Office (924-8530; firstname.lastname@example.org) assists investigators and clinical coordinators in the development of clinical studies budgets and budget negotiation.

-- Human subjects.
-See the NIAID web site NIAID Human Subjects Resources.
+- Human subjects: See NIAID's Human Subjects Resources.

 - Use of animals.
-See the NIAID web site titled How to Write an Application Involving Research Animals.
-Contact the IACUC office if you need help in crafting particular sections of a protocol.
+See NIAID's How to Write an Application Involving Research Animals.
+Contact the IACUC office for help with crafting particular sections of a protocol.

 - Sharing of biomedical research resources.
 The NIH Office of Technology Transfer provides information on this policy, which addresses "terms for disseminating and acquiring unique research resources developed with federal funds and is intended to assist recipients in complying with their obligations under the Bayh-Dole Act and NIH funding policy."

 - Data sharing plans.
-Model plans are posted on the NIH Office of Extramural Research and NIAID web sites.
+Model plans are posted by the NIH Office of Extramural Research and NIAID.
 Tailor your plan to the specifics of your project.

-- Sharing of model organisms for biomedical research.
-A description of this policy and several model plans can be found at the NIH Office of Extramural Research.
+- Sharing of model organisms for biomedical research: see the model plans posted at the NIH Office of Extramural Research.

-- Intellectual property (IP) plans.
-NIH-supported projects that entail product development often require the filing of an IP plan.
-Model IP plans are posted at the web site of the NCI Technology Transfer Center.
+- Intellectual property (IP) plans (required for NIH-supported projects that entail product development).
+Model IP plans are posted at the NCI Technology Transfer Center.